 The "authentication" process is vital with respect to prevention.
-The Regulation (EU) No 1210/2010, adopted in December 2010, and concerning authentication of euro coins and handling of euro coins unfit for circulation, constitutes the legally binding instrument guaranteeing equal standards for the authentication of euro coins throughout the euro area.
+Regulation (EU) No 1210/2010, adopted in December 2010, and concerning authentication of euro coins and handling of euro coins unfit for circulation, constitutes the legally binding instrument guaranteeing equal standards for the authentication of euro coins throughout the euro area.
 It introduces specific obligations with regard to the authentication procedures to be applied by the institutions concerned, and the necessary controls to be conducted by Member State authorities.

-Following Article 7 of the Regulation, and in order to assist the Member States in implementing these procedures, the ETSC has defined the technical specifications for the detection test and drafted the "ETSC guidelines" related to controls, checks and auditing by Member States and the rules for the rectification of non-compliance.
+Following Article 7 of the Regulation, and in order to assist the Member States in implementing these procedures, the ETSC has defined the technical specifications for the detection test and drafted the "ETSC guidelines" related to controls, checks and auditing by Member States and the rules for the rectification of non-compliance23.

-According to Article 12(4) of this Regulation, the Commission presented to the Economic and Financial Committee its annual report on developments and results concerning authentication of euro coins and euro coins unfit for circulation.
+According to Article 12(4) of the Regulation, the Commission presented to the Economic and Financial Committee its annual report on developments and results concerning authentication of euro coins and euro coins unfit for circulation24, based on an analysis made by the ETSC of the Member States' contributions.
 The main results and tendencies are shown in Annex 3.

 Furthermore, the Commission/ETSC promoted additional actions for better implementing Regulation (EU) No 1210/2010.
 In particular, bilateral meetings with several Coin Processing Machines manufacturers were organised in order to assess critical issues in relation to practical implementation of the authentication legislation.
-Furthermore, the "Euro Coin Authentication Workshop/Conference" was organised in Brussels to facilitate the implementation of Regulation (EU) No 1210/2010.
-The ETSC also took part (as observer) in three on-the-spot controls performed by Member States (in particular by Spanish, Italian and Portuguese designated national authorities) in line with Article 6 of Regulation (EU) No 1210/2010.
+Furthermore, the "2nd 1210 Platform" meeting was organised in Rome aiming at streamlining the implementation of Regulation (EU) No 1210/2010, sharing best practices and identifying main issues at stake.

-The Commission/ETSC finalised the development of the LICO (LIst of COin processing machines IT assistant).
+The Commission/ETSC manages the LICO (LIst of COin processing machines IT assistant).
 LICO enables the update of the consolidated list of coin processing machines according to Art.
 5(2) of Regulation (EU) No 1210/2010.
-Following a practical training course organised in favour of the Member States under the Pericles Programme, the LICO was adopted in June 2017 and it is currently in use by all designated national authorities and by ETSC.
-An overview on the activities of the MS testing centres implementing Article 4 Regulation (EU) No 1210/2010 is available on Annex 4.
+Following a practical training course organised in favour of the Member States under the Pericles Programme, LICO was adopted in June 2017 and it is currently in use by all designated national authorities and by ETSC.
+An overview on the activities of the MS testing centres implementing Article 4 Regulation (EU) No 1210/2010 is available in Annex 4.

-&lt;sup>25 The ETSC Guidelines were distributed, for internal use only, to the CNACs (Coin National Analysis Centres, competent national authorities as referred to in Article 2(b) of Council Regulation (EC) No 1338/2001).
+23 The ETSC Guidelines were distributed, for internal use only, to the CNACs (Coin National Analysis Centres, competent national authorities as referred to in Article 2(b) of Council Regulation (EC) No 1338/2001).